zarinfam/polar-devcontainer-springio25/README.md

+## 💡 This fork modifies the original [Cloud Native Spring in Action](https://github.com/ThomasVitale/cloud-native-spring-in-action/tree/sb-3-main/Chapter11/11-end) (Chapter 11) and added Devcontainer configs to it.

 # Applications deployment on a local Kubernetes cluster

 Tilt is a convenient tool for setting up a local development workflow on Kubernetes.